 |Shareware||Software for which there is no charge, but a registration fee is payable if the user decides to use the software.
 Often downloaded from the Internet or available from PC magazines.
 Normally not that very well written and often adversely affects other software.|

 Sensitive Company Information shall not include (i) source code required to be disclosed as part of iCIMS’s registration with the U.S. Copyright Office; (ii) quarterly disclosure guidance and/or results and metrics on an individual, team, and department, and company-wide basis with respect to financials and budget details, or (iii) compensation or performance information that is anonymous as to the current or past employee/intern.
-For clarity, excluded compensation or performance information should be anonymous as to the current or past employee/intern, should not reasonably be linked back to a current or past employee/intern, and should not contain Personal Information.
+For clarity, excluded compensation or performance information must be anonymous as to the current or past employee/intern, must not reasonably be linked back to a current or past employee/intern, and must not contain any Personal Data.

 |Telnet||Protocol that allows a device to login to a UNIX host using a terminal session.|